Gorilla Families in East Africa: Discovering Their Habitats and Where to Stay

 In Mgahinga Gorilla National Park:

-Mount Gahinga Lodge: This lodge combines rustic charm with the cultural elements of the indigenous Batwa pygmies, offering a unique cultural angle to your trekking experience.
+Mount Gahinga Lodge: This lodge combines rustic charm with the cultural elements of the indigenous Batwa pygmies.

 Accommodation Options in Rwanda